mfulz/tmux-penmux/docs/dev/API/PenmuxModuleLibrary.md

 The following functions can be used to handle penmux module specific stuff.

-### penmux_module_get_exported_options
+### <a name="penmuxmodulegetexportedoptions"></a>penmux_module_get_exported_options

 This function will return all options that are exported or not Private from all loaded modules.

-This function will return the options as an array with the plain tmux option names and should be used with care.
-Most of the modules should not care about all exported options but for some specific modules like Session it is crucial to retrieve all exported options.
+This function will return the options as an array in the format array[ModuleName:OptionName] = value Most of the modules should not care about all exported options but for some specific modules like Session it is crucial to retrieve all exported options.

+This function will only return options that are exported (when private) and not volatile options.
+It is meant for using in modules to provide the possibility for persisting sessions.

 #### Example